Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/AlexXuBook1/12DesignChatSystem.md

 offline.
 {{<figure src="/images/SystemDesign/DesignExample/ChatApplication/UserLogout.png" alt="User Logout." caption="User Logout.">}}

 **_User disconnection_** - When a user disconnects from the internet, the persistent connection between the client and server is lost.
 A naive way to handle user disconnection is to mark the user as offline and change the status to online when the connection re-establishes.
 The approach has a flaw.
-There can be a case whn
+User can be disconnect and reconnect in a very short period of time.
+Updating on every connect and disconnect will make the presence indicator change too often and poor user experience.

+Introduce a heartbeat mechanism to solve the problem.
+Online client sends an heartbeat events to the presence servers, receive in time client is online.

+**_Online Status Format._**

+How do user A's friends know about the status change?
+Presence servers use a publish-subscribe model in which each friend pairs maintains a channel.
+When user A's online status change it publishes the event to 2 channels subscribed by B, C and D.
+It is easy for friends to get the online status updates.
+The communication between clients and servers is through the real time websocket.

+{{<figure src="/images/SystemDesign/DesignExample/ChatApplication/OnlineStatusFanOut.png" alt="Polling." caption="High Level Design.">}}

+It is effective when the group is small say max limit 100.
+When the group is large then informing all members about online status is expensive and time consuming.

+A group of 100,000 members each status change will generate 100,000 events.
+To solve the performance bottleneck a solution is to fetch online status when a yser enters a group or manually refreshes the friend lists.

+### Summary.

+Time permits then can take topics like - Extending the chat app to support media files like photos, videos.
+Media files are larger than text files and compressing, cloud storage and thumbnails are to be highlighted.

+End-to-End Encryption.
+Caching message on the client side to reduce the data transfer between client and server.
+Improve load time - Slack build a geographically network to cache users data channel for better load time.

+Error Handling - The chat server error.
+There might be thousands of connections to the chat server.
+If the chat server goes offline service discovery will provide a new chat server for clients to establish new connections.
+Message resent mechanism - Retry and queueing are common resending messages.